Anujchaudharyy2/Grofers_Store_Analysis_using_Excel/README.md

 The adult age group (30-49 years) is the highest contributing group (~50% of purchases).
 ### Sales Channels:
 Amazon, Flipkart, and Myntra are the top contributing sales channels.
-### Highest Selling Category:
-Identified the highest selling category from the data.

 # Conclusion